Definitive Guide to API Runtime Protection

 Out-of-band API security focuses on safeguarding communication channels outside the standard request-response mechanism, making it effective against attacks that exploit covert or hidden channels.

-In traditional API communications, the client sends a request to the server, which processes it and returns a response within the same channel.
-In such scenarios, security measures typically focus on validating requests, authorizing access rights, ensuring encryption for data transmission, and protecting against common web-based threats such as cross-site scripting (XSS) or SQL injection.
+In conventional API communication, the client initiates a request to the server, which then handles the request and delivers a response through the same means.
+In these cases, security precautions typically center around verifying requests, granting access permissions, encrypting data transmission, and safeguarding against common web vulnerabilities such as cross-site scripting (XSS) or SQL injection.

 To address this gap, out-of-band API security employs additional protective measures:

-Side-channel protection: This involves identifying and securing potential side-channels where sensitive information might leak during an API transaction.
-For example, monitoring timing discrepancies between different parts of an application’s behavior can help detect potential covert channels used by attackers to transfer data.
+Side-channel protection: It is essential to identify and protect against potential side channels that could lead to the leakage of sensitive information during an API transaction.
+One way to do this is by monitoring timing inconsistencies between various aspects of an application’s behavior, which can reveal covert channels used by attackers to transmit data.

-Intrusion detection and prevention systems (IDPS): Deploying IDPS mechanisms specific to out-of-band security enables the detection and prevention of sophisticated attacks targeting hidden channels or communication paths not adequately addressed by traditional security measures.
+Intrusion detection and prevention systems (IDPS): By implementing IDPS systems designed specifically for out-of-band security, advanced attacks that use hidden channels or communication paths that are not adequately protected by traditional security measures can be identified and stopped.

-Secure configuration practices: Following secure configuration practices for APIs helps minimize potential vulnerabilities that could be exploited through out-of-band attacks.
-This includes properly configuring network infrastructure, application servers, firewalls, and other components involved in API communication.
+Secure configuration practices: Implementing secure configuration practices for APIs reduces the risk of potential vulnerabilities that could be taken advantage of through out-of-band attacks.
+This involves correctly setting up the network infrastructure, application servers, firewalls, and any other elements involved in API communication.

-Out-of-band API security provides several key benefits that enhance the overall protection and resilience of APIs against advanced threats.
+Utilizing out-of-band API security offers various advantages that strengthen the overall safeguarding and durability of APIs against sophisticated risks.
 Here are some advantages of implementing out-of-band security measures:

 Out-of-band API security and agent-based API security are two distinct approaches to protecting APIs, each with its unique characteristics and advantages.
 Here’s a comparison between the two:

-Out-of-band API security focuses on securing communication channels and data flow outside the standard request-response mechanism.
-It involves implementing additional layers of protection to safeguard against attacks or vulnerabilities that may not be captured by traditional in-band security measures.
+The main focus of out-of-band API security is to protect communication channels and data flow that occur outside of the typical request-response process.
+This involves adding extra layers of defense to prevent attacks or weaknesses that may not be detected by normal in-band security methods.

 Noname’s innovative approach to API security runs completely out-of-band so there are no network changes required and no cumbersome agents needed.
 We simply mirror traffic from a number of determined data sources and use that data to perform passive network traffic analysis.
 To learn more about how we do it, please visit our API Runtime Protection page.